Modularising Verification Of Durable Opacity: A Modular Proof Technique

-There are two requirements for the library $AM$. \begin{enumerate} \item We must be able to show that the traces of $\STMCC[AM]$ are a subset of the traces of \STMCC, i.e., $\STMCC[AM]$ is a {\em trace refinement} of $\STMCC$.
-Note that by transitivity of refinement this means that the composition $\STMCC[AM]$ will be durably opaque. \item We must allow $AM$ to be {\em implemented} by a concrete memory library that uses both a volatile and persistent memory so that the algorithm can ultimately be implemented in a non-volatile memory architecture. \end{enumerate}
+There are two requirements for the library \AM. \begin{enumerate} \item We must be able to show that the traces of \DLIMPL{\AM} are a subset of the traces of \DIMPL, i.e., \DLIMPL{\AM} is a {\em trace refinement} of \DIMPL.
+Note that by transitivity of refinement this means that the composition \DLIMPL{\AM} will be durably opaque. \item We must allow \AM to be {\em implemented} by a concrete memory library that uses both a volatile and persistent memory so that the algorithm can ultimately be implemented in a non-volatile memory architecture. \end{enumerate}

-To satisfy both criteria while keeping the proof burden light, we make $AM$ an {\em atomic} object, i.e., reads, writes, and write-backs are coarse-grained atomic operations.
-Moreover $AM$ operates directly on persistent memory, i.e., it does not use volatile memory.
-With these restrictions in place, it becomes straightforward to show trace refinement between the traces of \STMCC and $\STMCC[AM]$.
+To satisfy both criteria while keeping the proof burden light, we make \AM an {\em atomic} object, i.e., reads and write-backs are coarse-grained atomic operations (see \reffig{fig:ADT}).
+Moreover, \AM operates directly on persistent memory, i.e., it does not use volatile memory.
+With these restrictions in place, it becomes straightforward to show trace refinement between the traces of \DIMPL and \DLIMPL{\AM}.

-\item In this step, we develop $CM$, a {\em durably linearizable} implementation of $AM$, comprising a fine-grained concurrent memory library that operates over both volatile memory and persistent memory.
-The library $CM$ manages (persistent) logging to undo partially completed operations (in case of a crash and recovery) and flushing to ensure operations on volatile memory are made persistent.
+\item[\circled{5}] In the last step, we develop \CM, a {\em durably linearizable} implementation of \AM, comprising a fine-grained concurrent memory library that operates over both volatile memory and persistent memory.
+The library \CM manages (persistent) logging to undo partially completed operations (in case of a crash and recovery) and flushing to ensure operations on volatile memory are made persistent.